Crew Dragon In-Flight Abort Test: Background

 After the change of plan, the test would have used the C204 capsule, which successfully flew Demo-1, however, C204 was destroyed in an explosion during a static fire test on 20 April 2019.
 Capsule C205, originally planned for Demo-2, replaced C204 in the In-Flight Abort Test; C206 was subsequently used for Demo-2.
 The capsule was fitted with sensors on its seats, which measured the forces exerted on the crew if they would go through a Dragon launch abort.
-NASA and SpaceX also decided to test the newly developed four-canopy Mark 3 parachute system for Dragon this flight, as they deemed it much safer to use for crewed missions than the then-operational Mark 2, which used three parachutes.
-The Dragon escape test would be a full-scale simulation conducted on a previously flown Falcon 9.
-Originally, the launch vehicle chosen to be used for the test was B1048, but it was eventually decided to be B1046, the first of the human-rated Falcon 9 Block 5 boosters to be built and flown.
+NASA and SpaceX also decided to test the newly developed Mark 3 parachute system for Dragon this flight, as they deemed it much safer to use for crewed missions than the then-operational Mark 2.

+The Dragon escape test was to be a full-scale simulation conducted on a previously flown Falcon 9.
+Originally, the flight-proven first stage chosen to be used for the test was B1048, but it was eventually decided to be B1046, the first of the human-rated Falcon 9 Block 5 boosters to be built and flown.
 The launch stack included a fully loaded second stage with a dummy weight instead of a functional vacuum engine.